 Use slider bar above to explore an example of a shaded fuelbreak, before and after treatment

 The Greater Ross Valley Shaded Fuel Break Project is a collaboration of MWPA, Marin County Fire Department, Ross Valley Fire Department, Kentfield Fire Protection District, and Central Marin Fire Department.
-The project is funded by a $3.25 million Cal Fire grant and Measure C funds.

 The following public events have occurred for the Greater Ross Valley Shaded Fuel Break Project.
 To receive info regarding future project meetings, please send an email to: GRVSFB@panoramaenv.com.
 Future public events for this project will also be advertised on this project webpage and included in the MWPA community calendar.
 Project neighbors will generally receive a mailed postcard advertising relevant public events in their area.
 Additionally, follow MWPA on Facebook, Twitter, and Instagram for the latest information and updates.